berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 date: 2024-10-07
 author:	Paul Berens
 ---
 When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "oh, what are you going to do with that?"
-Of course, I never had the scarcest intention to pursue graduate studies in Philosophy; it was merely an interest and I was seeking to become a well-rounded critical thinker.
+Of course, I never had the scarcest intention to pursue graduate studies in Philosophy; it was merely an interest, and I was seeking to become a well-rounded critical thinker.

 Since the mid-20th century with the GI Bill, the university has been democratized, and the degree has represented an earnings premium for most students and their families; and *a fortiori* today with the high demand for STEM and various liberal arts majors being shuttered.

 But ancient societies (e.g., classical Greece and Rome) placed great emphasis on cultivating virtue and excellence *(arete)* as the path to a fulfilling life.
 Aristotle, for example, argued that the highest good was *eudaimonia,* a life of cultivating virtue (wisdom, courage, justice, temperance, etc.) that leads ultimately to happiness.
 Contrast that to modern societies like that of the U.S. which prioritize safety and economic prosperity as the two paramount metrics of social success—good things in themselves to be sure—because anything beyond these are entirely subjective.
 This relegating of government to safety and prosperity is an Enlightenment "achievement" (i.e. not a new thing), but the difference is that in the 18th century, the assumption was that religion would fill in the gaps (regarding virtue).
 For example, "pursuit of happiness" didn't need to be spelled out in "life, liberty, and the pursuit of happiness" since God-fearing people had their Christian faith to inform them about *what* is happiness—if not eudaimonia—and *how* might we pursue it.
 But now that religion has been seriously attenuated in the West, the void produces a voluntaristic collision of wills, which leads straight to violence/war (Nietzsche spelled this out a long time ago).

-And so I think of the words carved into the Boylston Street side of the Boston Public Library in Copley Square, which I often walked past:
+And so, I think of the words carved into the Boylston Street side of the Boston Public Library in Copley Square, which I often walked past:

 > THE COMMONWEALTH REQUIRES THE EDUCATION OF THE PEOPLE AS THE SAFEGUARD OF ORDER AND LIBERTY